Last updated: May 6, 2026

 - They assume the benefit will start right away.

-- They miss the 3-year look-back period for asset transfers.
+- They miss the VA’s 3-year look-back period for asset transfers.

 - They do not gather the military and family papers early.

 Best California starting point: Contact CalVet at 1-800-952-5626 and ask for claims help.
-If a spouse is applying after a veteran’s death, also review the current Survivors Pension rules.
+If a spouse is applying after a veteran’s death, review survivor rules before submitting the claim.

 PACE in California: when it helps and when it does not